vzat/comparing_images/docs/emmet/scaling_the_image.md

 ## Get Scaling Level

 First off we need to figure out by how much to scale the image.
 We will do this by getting the two best matches between the images, finding the distance between these points for both images and returning the smaller distance divided by the larger one.
+If we scale the larger image by this value, both lines below should be the same size.

 | PCB 1 | PCB 2 |
 | :---: | :---: |